 From the Mississippi Republican Party:

-Our first Republican municipal Candidate in the Spotlight this week is Amy Livingston, candidate for Ward 1 Alderman in New Albany.
+Our first Republican municipal Candidate in the Spotlight this week is Willie Jackson, Alderman-at-Large for the City of Philadelphia.

-Our second Republican municipal Candidate in the Spotlight is Dane Maxwell, candidate for Mayor of Pascagoula.
+Our second Republican municipal Candidate in the Spotlight this week is Alex Monsour, candidate for South Ward Alderman in Vicksburg.